Main Article Content

 Results Cetirizine significantly improved QoL (in all domains) and symptom severity (p<0.001 for both).

-Conclusions The present study documented that a 4-week cetirizine treatment was able to improve QoL significantly.
-Cetirizine treatment also reduced symptom severity in Italian children with SAR and was safe.
+Conclusions The present preliminary study showed that a 4-week cetirizine treatment was able to improve QoL significantly.
+Cetirizine treatment also significantly reduced symptom severity in Italian children with SAR and was safe.

 2. Wen T, Rothenberg ME.
 Cell-by-cell Deciphering of T Cells in Allergic Inflammation.
 J Allergy Clin Immunol 2019;144:1143-8